 Whether it’s your job, your hobby, or something you’ve never heard of, DevRel is here to stay.
 And Emily and Nicole are here to provide edutainment.

-You’ll walk away from this gameshow — I mean talk — with a smile on your face, a deeper understanding the ins and outs of technical advocacy and how Developer Relations benefits you as an engineer.
+You’ll walk away from this game show—that is, talk—with a smile on your face and a deeper understanding of the ins and outs of technical advocacy and how developer relations benefits you as an engineer.